Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Convergence Testing

-Initial data with $\mu=1,\sigma=1$ is chaotic over a narrow range of amplitudes.
+Initial data with $\mu=1,\sigma=1$ are chaotic over a narrow range of amplitudes.
 We have carried out convergence testing for amplitudes $\epsilon=1.15,1.14$, which are the two amplitudes with $t_H<100$ between amplitudes with $t_H\gtrsim 150$ in figure \ref{f:m1w100}.
 The order of convergence was poor for these amplitudes in our initial tests with base resolution $n=14$ because the error between resolutions was dominated by round-off, similar to the convergence tests we discussed above for $\mu=0.5,\sigma=1$.
 In subsequent tests with lower resolutions $n=11,12,13$, we find an order of convergence $Q\sim 4$ for most of the evolutions (and always $Q>3$).
-It is important to note again that our evolutions exhibit convergence while showing horizon formation at a later time for a larger amplitude in this case.
+It is important to note again that our evolutions exhibit convergence while showing horizon formation at a later time for a larger amplitude in this case, again validating the nonmonotonic behavior.